mxmehl/tonuino-cards-manager/README.md

    ```
 3. The tool will process the YAML file and organize your music according to the specified configuration (see below).

+Check out `tonuino-cards-manager --help` for all available options.

 ### Demo

 [![asciicast](https://asciinema.org/a/663963.svg)](https://asciinema.org/a/663963)